 Who knew planning a trip to Hell and back would be like a trip to Hell and back?!

 It all started at the 2017 Pub General Meeting.
-To get our creative minds at full capacity we decided to hold this year’s PGM in Marbella.
+To get our creative minds at full capacity we decided to hold the PGM in Marbella.
 This was good for many reasons but bad for one unexpected reason.
 That reason is Gordon.
 The moral of the story is never buy a crate of foreign beer because it has a comedy name without checking the strength first.

 As a result, the next day no one could remember what we’d planned or if we’d planned anything in the first place.
 Luckily our mobile phones rescued the situation.